motherfucker12138/pe-parser/readme.md

 BUILD WITH VS2012

-I don't know how to export the import table of PE file with [PE-bear](https://github.com/hasherezade/pe-bear-releases)
+I don't know how to export the functions in import table of PE file with [PE-bear](https://github.com/hasherezade/pe-bear-releases)

 ![image](https://user-images.githubusercontent.com/106856146/171994056-102b6834-f6ce-4957-a27d-530f2c126f14.png)